 - Oops!Something went wrong.Please try again later.

-The consensus price target rose 13% to US$92.65, with the analysts increasingly optimistic about shrinking losses, despite the expected decline in sales.
+The consensus price target was broadly unchanged at US$101, perhaps implicitly signalling that the weaker earnings outlook is not expected to have a long-term impact on the valuation.
 The consensus price target is just an average of individual analyst targets, so - it could be handy to see how wide the range of underlying estimates is.
-Currently, the most bullish analyst values Sage Therapeutics at US$190 per share, while the most bearish prices it at US$35.00.
-We would probably assign less value to the analyst forecasts in this situation, because such a wide range of estimates could imply that the future of this business is difficult to value accurately.
-As a result it might not be a great idea to make decisions based on the consensus price target, which is after all just an average of this wide range of estimates.
+The most optimistic Sage Therapeutics analyst has a price target of US$187 per share, while the most pessimistic values it at US$70.00.
+So we wouldn't be assigning too much credibility to analyst price targets in this case, because there are clearly some widely differing views on what kind of performance this business can generate.
+As a result it might not be possible to derive much meaning from the consensus price target, which is after all just an average of this wide range of estimates.

 The Bottom Line

 The most important thing to note from this downgrade is that the consensus increased its forecast losses this year, suggesting all may not be well at Sage Therapeutics.
 Unfortunately analysts also downgraded their revenue estimates, and industry data suggests that Sage Therapeutics' revenues are expected to grow slower than the wider market.
 The lack of change in the price target is puzzling in light of the downgrade but, with a serious decline expected this year, we wouldn't be surprised if investors were a bit wary of Sage Therapeutics.